DNWMNCR/JavaForSmallTeams/process/700_use_coverage_as_a_tool_not_a_target.md

 The tool should work for you; you do not work for the tool.

-It is most useful when run at the point at which the code and tests are being written, rather than on a CI server some hours later.
+It is most useful when code coverage is run at the point at which the code and tests are being written, rather than on a CI server hours later.

 Gaps in code coverage highlight areas of code that have not been tested.
-Some of these may be expected and intentional, others may be a surprise.
-It is these latter ones that provide useful information.
+Some of these gaps may be expected and intentional, others may be a surprise.
+It is these surprise gaps that provide useful information.

 This is all that code coverage does.

 Code that has 100% branch coverage may or may not have been tested.
-Code coverage tells you is that some tests have executed the code, not that they have meaningfully tested it.
+Code coverage tells you that some tests have executed the code, not that they have meaningfully tested it.
 Don't let it lull you into a false sense of security.

 Some teams set coverage targets that code must meet (75% seems to be a common figure).